nickperry/docker_splunk/README.md

 Splunk is configured to run as user splunk.

 Run it with 'docker run -d -p 8000:8000 -p 8089:8089 -p 7999:7999 nickperry/splunk' to make the web interface available at https://your_docker_host:8000 and the REST API available at https://your_docker_host:8089.
 7999 is the port for sending data to from a forwarder.

-If you would like to accept syslog on port 514, add -p 514:5514 and add a udp/tcp syslog listener in your splunk config, listening on 5514.
+If you would like to accept syslog on port 514, add "-p 514:5514/udp -p 514:5514/tcp" when you docker run and add a udp/tcp syslog listener in your splunk config, listening on 5514.

 Optionally map a volume to /opt/splunk/var to persist your indexed data. /data can be mapped as a path to load data into Splunk from files.